-To acquaint students to basic principles of water supply, sanitation and plumbing bye laws and systems.
-To assist them in design of plumbing systems at building to town level for different typologies.
+- To acquaint students to basic principles of water supply, sanitation and plumbing bye laws and systems. - To assist them in design of plumbing systems at building to town level for different typologies.

-Module I: Water supply
+Module I: Water Supply- 2 weeks

-Introduction to water supply- sources of water; impurities, purification and treatment of water, Need to protect water and requirements of water supply for different building types- storage, distribution.
-Sources and methods of water supply and distribution; schematic making of an overhead water reservoir for a town/city.
+Introduction to water supply- sources of water; impurities, purification and treatment of water, Need to protect water; and requirements of water supply for different building types- storage, distribution.

+Water supply systems at City/ Settlement level; Distribution networks; schematic making of an overhead water reservoir for a town/city.

-Module II: Drainage systems
+Module II: Drainage Systems - 3 weeks